Content from Introduction

 to measure the performance of our

-Python code, no matter whether it was running on the CPU or was
+Python code, regardless of whether it was running on the CPU or was

 GPU-accelerated.
 However, the execution on the GPU is

-program execution immediately, while the GPU is still executing the
+control of the program execution, while the GPU is still executing the

 task.
 Therefore, the timing of timeit